Tourist Places Nearby Auli

 Gurson Bugyal is located at an altitude of 3056 meters, just a 3 km trek from Auli.
 It is a large land of green pastures surrounded by coniferous forests and oak trees.
 You will love this bugyal and it is the perfect location for Photographers and nature lovers.
 You will see a different types of pet animals here.

 4 – Kuari Pass Trek

-The trek to Kauri Pass starts from Joshimath which is the hub for trekkers and pilgrims.
+The trek to Kuari Pass starts from Joshimath which is the hub for trekkers and pilgrims.
 The Winter Kuari Pass trek gives you a golden opportunity to admire the impressive skyline of the mighty mountains from close quarters.

 5 – Narsingh Temple

 Narsingh Temple is a popular temple in Joshimath.
-Famous as a part of Sapt Badri, Narsingh Temple is also called Narsingh Badri Temple and a sacred place to visit in Joshimath.
+Famous as a part of Sapt Badri, Narsingh Temple is also called Narsingh Badri Temple and it is a sacred place to visit in Joshimath.
 The deity of the temple is the fourth incarnation of Lord Vishnu.

 6 – Valley of Flowers – National Park